ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

 -   But, as with *commits*, a list of bugs is quite poor, and doesn't tell a "story."

--   Let's see now the purpose of the CHANGELOG.md file, which is a form of documentation.
+-   Let's see now the purpose of the CHANGELOG.md file, which is a type of documentation.

 # CHANGELOG {#changelog}